munificent/ui-as-code/in-progress/spread-collections.md

     and `V` and `K` is not assignable to the key type of the map or `V` is not assignable to the value type of the map.

+If implicit downcasts are disabled, then the "is assignable to" parts here become strict subtype checks instead.

 ### Const spreads

 Spread elements are not allowed in const lists or maps.
 Because the spread must